 I have to say that this is not an easy question to answer, neither as an experienced swimming teacher nor as a sport scientist.

 These days, you can start off your children’s swimming journey as soon as they are born.
-At Blue Wave Swim School, we take children from four months.
-Parents need to understand that infants and toddlers don’t have the physical development or psychological maturity necessary to follow technical instructions; hence, the objectives of swimming classes are, for them, to instil a love of the water and NOT to teach them strokes (like front crawl and back crawl).
+At Blue Wave Swim School, we take children before their 1st birthday.
+Parents need to understand that babies and toddlers don’t have the physical development or psychological maturity necessary to follow technical instructions; hence, the objectives of swimming classes are, for them, to instil a love of the water and build water confidence.
+For under 3 year olds, lessons are not to teach them strokes (like front crawl and back crawl).

 To remove fear of the water and help your child be at ease with swimming, the sooner you start taking them swimming, the better, and the easier their learn-to-swim journey will be.